raendev/guide/src/counter/intro.md

 * Change `-> i8` to `-> i16`
 * Change `-> i8` to `-> ()`, an empty [tuple](https://doc.rust-lang.org/stable/book/ch03-02-data-types.html#the-tuple-type)
 * Remove `-> i18` – note that you get the same error message as when you changed it to an empty tuple!
-Empty tuple is one of the closest things Rust has no a nothing/`null` type.
+Empty tuple is one of the closest things Rust has to a `void` type.
 * Change `self.val` to `self.val;`
 * Change `self.val` to `return self.val;` and it will behave the same way as `self.val` with no semicolon.
 Note that this is super non-idiomatic!
 No one writes Rust this way.
 Get used to paying attention to the presence & lack of semicolons.